ilkilab/agorakube/docs/instructions.md

 ## Kubernetes deployment

-Once all configuration files are set, run the following command to deploy the pre-configured Kubernetes cluster :
+Once all configuration files are set, run the following command to launch the Ansible playbook that will deploy the pre-configured Kubernetes cluster :

 ```
 sudo ansible-playbook agorakube.yaml